tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 I jumped up, grabbed his ankles, and dragged him away from the pool.

 “Fuck.”
 Roman finally spluttered, coughing something up.

-“I can't… I can't breathe.”
+“I can't… I can't *breathe*.”

 His short, panting gasps turned into heaves for breath.

 Rolling him onto his side in the recovery position, I waited for him to start puking up water, but he didn't.

 His cheeks were sickly pale, almost gaunt, like something was sucking the life out of him.

 When I grabbed Roman’s leg, I saw it, like a virus, rippling over his bare flesh.

 In a panic, I plucked off a slimy scale, but another grew in its place, then another, his skin hardening into a marble-like substance, bleeding into fish-like scales.